Architecture of Ireland: 20th century – present

+Irish architects who have won the Stirling Prize for work in the UK include Grafton Architects for the Kingston University Town House, London (2021) and Níall McLaughlin for the New Library, Magdalene College, Cambridge (2022).

+In 2020, Shelley McNamara and Yvonne Farrell became only the second Irish winners of the Pritzker Prize (after Kevin Roche).
+Their Röntgen Building at Bocconi University, Milan (completed in 2007) was awarded the 2008 World Building of the Year Award.

 Vernacular architecture

 The thatched roof cottage and blackhouse have a tradition dating back 9,000 years.
 Now considered quaint, thatched cottages are often rented out for tourists on holidays.
 A characteristically exuberant vernacular expression is often found in shopfronts throughout Ireland.
 Patrick O'Donovan has observed that in the nineteenth century there was "a brilliant explosion" of domestic architecture borne of the opportunities that plate glass, Art Nouveau and classical and gothic themes all offered up at the time.
 "In Ireland", he wrote, "the villages were not the places where people lived, but where they came for supplies and, most regularly, to attend church.
 Yet the shops did almost everything that the Church could not do, and offered an alternative, perhaps, to the latter's solemnity."